Creating and configuring token-based authentication for external applications is available in Ansible Tower 3.3.

 Organization (required): provide an organization for which this application is associated

 Authorization Grant Type (required): Select from one of the grant types to use in order for the user to acquire tokens for this application.
-Refer to grant types in the Applications section of the Automation Controller Administration Guide.
+Refer to grant types in the Applications section of the Ansible Tower Administration Guide.

 Redirect URIS: Provide a list of allowed URIs, separated by spaces.
-This is required if you specified the grant type to be Authorization code.
+This is required if you specified the grant type to be Authorization code or Implicit.

 Client Type (required): Select the level of security of the client device

-When done, click Save or Cancel to abandon your changes.
-Upon saving, the client ID displays in a pop-up window.
+When done, click Save or Cancel to abandon your changes

 Selecting the Tokens view displays a list of the users that have tokens to access the application.

 Tokens can only access resources that its associated user can access, and can be limited further by specifying the scope of the token.